yutanicorp/powermolegui/README.md

 # powermole/gui

 This program will let you perform port forwarding, redirect internet traffic, and transfer files to, and issue commands on, a host without making a direct connection (ie. via one or more intermediate hosts), which would undoubtedly compromise your privacy.
 This solution can only work when you or your peers own one or more hosts as this program communicates with SSH servers.
 This program can be viewed as a multi-versatile wrapper around SSH with the ProxyJump directive enabled.
-Powermole creates automatically a ssh/scp configuration file to enable key-based authentication with the intermediate hosts.
+Powermole automatically creates a ssh/scp configuration file to enable key-based authentication with the intermediate hosts.

+Powermolegui provides two modes:
+* TOR mode
+  *  The target destination host acts as an exit node (in TOR terminology).
+* FOR(warding) mode
+  *  Connections are forwarded to the target destination host.

+Regardless which mode is enabled, several options are presented when the tunnel is established:
+* COMMAND
+  * This option provides a rudimentary terminal interface to provide access to OS services on the target destination host.
+* TRANSFER
+  * This options allows selected files to be transferred to the target destination host.

 ## Demo